epics-motor/motorPhytron/phytronApp/src/README.txt

 RECORDS mbbo/mbbi: $(P)$(M)-HOMING_SET/_GET are used to set and readback the type of homing to be used.
 Homing is executed with the use of motor record's HOMF, HOMR fields.
-The following options are available for $(P)$(M)-HOMING_SET, please keep in mind that offsets defined by I1AM01 parameters P11 and P12 (see phylogic-en.pdf and see below for records corresponding to P11 and P12) affect the final position after the homing procedure:
+The following options are available for $(P)$(M)-HOMING_SET, please keep in mind that offsets defined by Phytron parameters P11 and P12 (see phylogic-en.pdf and see below for records corresponding to P11 and P12) affect the final position after the homing procedure:
 <- recordValue (Homing description); Phytron commands for HOMF and HOMR>